 An introduction to the work of the father of genetics, the 19th century monk Gregor Mendel; how he set up experiments to investigate the heredity of the common pea plant; an explanation of the seven traits he decided to investigate; the meaning of ‘trait’ and revision of phenotypes and genotypes; opposition to his conclusions; a summary of the 19th century hypothesis of ‘blending inheritance’.

-A brief explanation of the principles of Mendelian genetic inheritance; patterns of genetic inheritance introduced using Punnett squares; an explanation of genetic inheritance of brown/blue eye colors; an introduction to alleles and gene variations; ‘phenotypes’ and ‘genotypes’; dominant and recessive alleles; probability of being born with brown eyes if parents have the genotypes ‘BB and bb’.
+An explanation of the principles of Mendelian genetic inheritance; patterns of genetic inheritance introduced using Punnett squares; an explanation of genetic inheritance of brown/blue eye colors; an introduction to alleles and gene variations; ‘phenotypes’ and ‘genotypes’; dominant and recessive alleles; probability of being born with brown eyes if parents have the genotypes ‘BB and bb’.